Genovesa Wildlife

 Continuing on the trail, visitors climb gradually to the edge of the cliff seeing Red-Foots nesting in the Mangrove trees below.
 Bird watching from the trail includes sightings of Sharp-Beaked Finches, Large Cactus Finches, Large Ground Finches, Galapagos Doves and Swallow-Tailed Gulls.
 Reaching the end the trail at the cliff’s edge offers an incredible view of the island and the many birds living there.

-Recommended itineraries that visit Genovesa Island
+Recommended cruise tours that visit Genovesa Island

 Do you want to travel to Galapagos?